 Secure the Representation You Need for Drug Possession

 Drug possession is a criminal offense that occurs when someone is holding a controlled substance for personal use.
 Although the penalties for drug possession will vary, the state of Florida offers very little leniency for such crimes and offenders may be facing a felony charge.
-If you’ve been arrested for drug possession, your choice in representation is absolutely crucial in securing a favorable outcome in your case.
+With that said, if you’ve been arrested by police for drug possession, your choice of representation is absolutely crucial in securing a favorable outcome in your case.

 As our client, you can expect:

-At The Law Office of David A. Webster, P.A., we have 25 years of combined experience offering aggressive advocacy to the criminally accused.
+At The Law Office of David A. Webster, P.A., our criminal defense attorneys have over 30 years of combined experience offering aggressive advocacy to the criminally accused.
 We offer a unique perspective in crafting the best possible defense on behalf of our clients and we go above and beyond to ensure that our clients receive the undivided attention they need.

 Don’t face these charges alone.
-To speak to a dedicated member of our legal team, call The Law Office of David A. Webster, P.A. today at (407) 326-0650.
+To speak to a dedicated legal team member, call The Law Office of David A. Webster, P.A. today at 407-862-9222.

 In order for the prosecution to convict a defendant of drug possession, they must establish the elements of the crime which include the following: whether the accused had knowledge of the drug, whether the seized substance is actually considered a controlled substance under state law, and whether the accused had control of the drug.
 Should you choose to retain our legal services, you can be confident that we will be thorough in our investigation of the criminal allegations you face and we will work tirelessly to fight the evidence presented against you.

 Depending on the severity of the charge, penalties for drug possession can include:

 - 1st degree misdemeanor: Up to 1 year in jail plus additional court costs